Day-hiking

 • Lidded plastic containers for things that might break (skulls, owl pellets, fragile seed pods, etc.)

-• The omnipresent water bottle or two (if your pack doesn't have a bottle holder, put the bottle in a ziploc bag so it doesn't leak all over stuff)
+• The omnipresent water bottle or two (if your pack doesn't have a bottle holder, put the bottle in a zipper bag so it doesn't leak all over stuff)

 • Basket for mushrooms.
 I resisted a basket for a long time and used a flat-bottomed cloth bag, but baskets really are best.
 Keeps mushrooms from getting bashed up, and you can use it to gently push away thorny branches ahead of you.